minhduc29/E-Teams/README.md

 - We'll soon have admin team to check discussions and users.
 ---
 #### Room
-- This functionality is currently in experiments.
+- This functionality is still in experiments.

 - This works quite similar to Zoom.

-- We're working as hard as possible to fully integrate Agora into our website, you still can use this beta version with some limits.
 ---
 #### Learning Log
 - This is where you keep track of your learning.